 Try and get some feedback on the emails that you write.
 This could be from your English Teacher or someone you know whose English is at a good level.

 Study the English in any emails you receive.
 If it is a well-written email, look carefully at some of the language used.
 Start your own phrase book by collecting a bank of phrases from what you hear or read all around you; they may be useful in the future.

 Shanthi graduated in Politics and International Studies from the University of Southampton, UK in 1989.

-She studied for the CELTA at International House, London in 2009 and has since been a freelance English Language Trainer.
-She is also the co-owner of Language AND The City.
+She studied the CELTA at International House, London in 2009 and has since been a freelance English Language Trainer.
+She is also the co-owner of Language and The City.